What's a Cover Crop? The Benefits You Need in Your Vegetable Garden

 • Cover with soil and water well.

-• For most cover crops, once it sets flower, it is ready to be mowed and turned back into the soil.
+• For most cover crops, once they set flowers, they are ready to be mowed and turned back into the soil.
 Depending on the crop, you can either cut it down and turn it all into the ground or take the cuttings and put them into your compost pile.
-Sometimes it’s too much plant material to turn into the soil, and it will need time to break down in the compost pile.
+Sometimes, it’s too much plant material to turn into the soil, and it will need time to break down in the compost pile.

 • Allow 2-4 weeks for the cover crop to break down before planting your next crop.
 The process of decomposing can keep other small seeds from germinating.